yunfeikevinwang/GentzkowLabTemplate/README.md

 ## Keeping inputs and outputs clear

-Code in a module's `/source/` directory should only call inputs from the module's `/input/` directory, or, in the case ofinputs that are produced within the module itself, from `/output/` or `temp` (see [here](#working-with-temporary-or-intermediate-files) for more detail on `/temp/` directories. **Code should never reference files elsewhere in the repository, or files external to the repository, directly**.
+Code in a module's `/source/` directory should only call inputs from the module's `/input/` directory, or, in the case of inputs that are produced within the module itself, from `/output/` or `/temp/` (see [here](#working-with-temporary-or-intermediate-files) for more detail on `/temp/` directories). **Code should never reference files elsewhere in the repository, or files external to the repository, directly**.

 The module's `input` directory should be populated by the module's `get_inputs.sh` script.
 It should never be modified directly by the user.